 COLPs and COFAs

 Coming this autumn: our annual Compliance Conference for COLPs and COFAs will take place at the National Motorcycle Museum, Solihull on 20 October.
-Book your free place now.
+FULLY BOOKED

 Compliance Officers for Legal Practice (COLPs) and Compliance Officers for Finance and Administration (COFAs) play a key role in the SRA's regime of outcomes-focused regulation, aimed at producing the most appropriate outcomes for consumers of legal services.
 The COLP and COFA is instrumental in creating a culture of compliance throughout a firm, becoming its focal point for the identification of risk, and the key point of contact for the SRA.